I have a small kitchen, no dishwasher. So I wash dishes by hand, sighing.

 The water runs boiling hot, thanks to the solar heater on the building’s roof.
 The dish soap cleans grime efficiently and smells like lemons, sort of.
 My mind runs on.
 I know, from reading servant’s accounts of life in big English homes of the 18th, 19th, and early 20th centuries, that washing dishes was a never-ending chore for scullery maids.

 Compared to women who had to scrub greasy dishes and pots with sand and wood ashes, which contain caustic soda, I have it infinitely easy.
 Their hands were permanently chapped and raw.
-I pull a pair of gloves on to wash my dishes, and when I pull them off again, I massage a hand cream that smells like flowers into them.
+I pull a pair of gloves on to wash my dishes, and when I pull them off again, I massage them with silky hand cream.

 I give the empty sink a final scrub around.
 There.
 All the dishes are stacked up in the draining tray, and the sink is clean.
 It only takes a few minutes to wipe everything dry and put it away.
 Will I admit to a feeling of satisfaction at a job well done, or hang on to my previous, grumpy mood?

 No, I’ll admit it.
 It’s a great feeling, hanging up my apron and walking away from a clean kitchen.